|

 Try using a small crate or carrier on a chair next

-carrier is stable and with puppy movements it won't tip or fall.
+and with puppy movements it won't tip or

-Once the puppy settles and goes back to sleep
+settles and goes back to sleep slowly remove your

 Do's and Don'ts: